Azure/Azure-Functions/functions-premium-plan/troubleshooting.md

 If you run the command with the `--debug` flag, you should see a verbose message that includes the text `"Code":"BadRequest","Message":"ElasticPremium pricing tier is not enabled for this subscription."`

 **Solution:** Your current subscription is not enrolled in the Elastic Premium preview.
 If you have [applied to the preview](http://aka.ms/functionspremium) you will need to wait to receive a welcome email before creating a plan.
 If you have received a welcome email, check to make sure you are selecting the correct subscription with 'az account show'.

-## CLI Command Debugging

-All of the commands support the `--debug` paramater, which gives you much more information.
-Please include the debug output with any github issues or emails.